 There are things that I have been hesitant about writing about for different reasons, but this wasn’t one of them.
 As soon as I read that post, I needed to share my story.
 Yesterday another friend of mine, posted about the recent suicide of a popular Youtuber.
 He wrote this:

 When the news of a suicide is released, if you read the comments, you’ll undoubtedly read some pretty harsh comments about how selfish the person was.
 I used to think the same way.
-Whether you are a mother, a cousin, friend, aunt, uncle, dad, etc. SOMEONE WILL BE EFFECTED by you taking your life.
-It may not even be someone of real relation.
+Whether you are a mother, a cousin, friend, aunt, uncle, dad, etc. SOMEONE WILL BE AFFECTED by you taking your life.
+It may not even be someone of close relation.
 It could be the coroner.
 The paramedic who attempts to resuscitate you.
 It could be someone who reads the article long after you’ve taken your last breath.
 However, when someone makes that very final decision, the last thing they are thinking about is how other people will be affected.
 Right or wrong.
 That person is going through a hell that the people with all the opinions have never visited and you can’t speak on shit that you know nothing about.

 In closing, I want to say, that I was wrong.
 I was loved and I’ve never been alone no matter how it felt.
+GOD… HAS NEVER forsaken me.
 There has never been a real lack of people in my life that I could have reached out to.
 I’m eternally thankful for that phone call.
 When I think of everything that I have experienced from that time to date, I would have missed out on so much and I would have robbed a lot of people of the experience of me.
 That is a gift.
 I am a gift.

 A few things I know:

-- When someone does threaten to take their own life, it’s oftentimes a cry for help.
+- When someone does threaten to take their own life, it’s often times a cry for help.
 Help them.
 The next time, they may not cry.

 - You should check on your strong friend.

 - Taking care of your mental health should be a top priority and there is nothing shameful about seeking help.